pedif/image-processor/README.md

 ## Status

-U+1F6A7 Work in progress
-This project is under active developement.
+🚧 Work in progress — this project is under active development.